Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 \subsection{Equivariant propagator}

 Let $\xi$ be the fiberwise gradient of an oriented fiberwise Morse function on $M$.
-We say that an AL-path $\gamma$ in $M$ with positive length is a {\it closed AL-path} if the endpoints of $\gamma$ coincide.
-A closed AL-path $\gamma$ gives a piecewise smooth map $\bar{\gamma}:S^1\to M$, which can be considered as a ``closed orbit'' in $M$.
-We will also call $\bar{\gamma}$ a closed AL-path.
-A closed AL-path has an orientation that is determined by the orientations of descending and ascending manifolds loci of $\widetilde{\xi}$.
+We say that a nonconstant Z-path $\gamma$ in $M$ with positive length is a {\it closed Z-path} if the endpoints of $\gamma$ coincide.
+A closed Z-path $\gamma$ gives a piecewise smooth map $\bar{\gamma}:S^1\to M$, which can be considered as a ``closed orbit'' in $M$.
+We will also call $\bar{\gamma}$ a closed Z-path.
+A closed Z-path has an orientation that is determined by the orientations of intersections of the loci of descending and ascending manifolds of $\widetilde{\xi}$.
 See \cite[\S{2.7}]{Wa3} for the detail.
 Then we define the sign $\ve(\gamma)\in\{-1,1\}$ and the period $p(\gamma)$ of $\gamma$ by